LuLuEhret/flagADA4life/story_page.markdown

 ![image](/assets/img/woman_directing.png)

+We see that having a woman at important roles seems to have an impact on how gender stereotypes are depicted.
+A woman writer can bring a different perspective to the table and create more opportunities for other women.
+However, this does not prevent to have stereotypes in the movie.
+In fact, men tend to be described as more violent in movies written or directed by a woman.

+If Madi wants to play in movies in which women are successful and intelligent figures, she might consider playing in more films directed by other women.

 ## <j>What have we learned ?</j>

-In many films, men and women are often shown playing stereotypical roles.
-Our analysis on movie summaries shows that men are often portrayed as being more violent and aggressive, while women are often shown as being more loving and nurturing.
+By checking which actions are more associated to a gender in movie summaries, we have seen that in many films, men and women are often shown playing stereotypical roles.
+Our analysis on movie summaries shows that men are often portrayed as being more violent and aggressive, while women are often shown as being more loving.
+These two stereotypes are really important but we can also find others.
+For example, actions linked to intelligence or success are more associated to men.
 These gender stereotypes are harmful because they reinforce harmful gender norms and can limit the way that men and women are perceived in society.
-It is important for filmmakers to strive for greater representation and diversity in their casting and storytelling in order to break down these harmful stereotypes and create more nuanced and realistic characters.
+It is important for filmmakers to strive for greater representation and diversity in their casting and storytelling in order to break down these stereotypes and create more nuanced and realistic characters.
+One possible solution to attenuate some of these stereotypes is to balance genders in the industry.
+Indeed, we saw that having women in the writers and directors of a movie could impact actions distribution within a gender.

+Madi and Jake will probably experience these stereotypes.
+For example, Madi as a woman may find that she is more likely to be offered roles that are traditionally seen as being more suitable for women, such as romantic leads or maternal figures.
+On the other hand, Jake as a man may find that he is more likely to be offered roles that are traditionally seen as being more suitable for men, such as action heroes or authority figures.
+Anyway, we wish luck to both of them !

 <!-- ![image](/assets/img/The_end.jpeg) -->